 - The Stanley Kubrick film Paths of Glory, set in WWI France, ends with a captured German singer (played by Susanne Christian, who later married Kubrick) initially greeted with whistles and catcalls by the soldiers, who subsequently become quite moved by her rendition of 'The Faithful Hussar'.

-- Sky Marshall Omar Anoke (of all people) from the third Starship Troopers movie is a rare male example.
+- Sky Marshall Omar Anoke (of all people) from Starship Troopers 3: Marauder is a rare male example.
 As such, he depends more on inspirational rhetoric than sex appeal but still fulfills his role in the Propaganda Machine perfectly.

 - There's an unusual version of this in the WWII-themed film version of Richard III (1995).
 Bet you didn't know Christopher Marlowe's "Passionate Shepherd to His Love" made a good swing song...

 - Sadie from Across the Universe, in a rather intense performance of "Helter Skelter" with a Vietnam battle going on simultaneously.